hyperfiddle/electric-fiddle/src/electric_tutorial/system_properties.md

 # System Properties

-A larger example of a HTML table backed by a server-side query.
-Type into the input and see the query update live.
+* A larger example of a HTML table backed by a server-side query.
+* Type into the input and see the query update live.
+* Goal here is to understand client/server data flow in a simple query/view topology.

 !fiddle-ns[](electric-tutorial.system-properties/SystemProperties)